wwlib/robokit-cloud-skill/README.md

-# microservice-template
+# robokit-cloud-skill

+An example cloud skill for use with the robokit-conitive-hub

-A template for creating node microservices with:
+Based on wwlib/microservice-template: A template for creating node microservices with:
 - express route handling
 - get/post REST api routes
 - WebSocket api routes